 I know that often it is a big problem for you (as a teacher) to tie a long thread of motivation in front of the topic that you are going to teach.
 But, hey, that is your problem as a teacher.
 You can’t blame the students if they don’t get it or don’t become interested to get it.
 In my experience, almost ALL the knowledgeable teachers I saw in Bangladesh suffer from the problem of not motivating enough.
 It is not true that they don’t know the importance of motivation.
 The problem is, they don’t know how to motivate.

-The most useful technique (in my experience) for motivating a student is to connect the topic of focus with something that the student already knows.
-Now, different students know different areas in different levels.
-So it is the best to connect the topic with some mass common knowledge.
+The most useful technique (in my experience) for motivating a student is to connect the topic of focus with the student’s life.
+It definitely implies connecting the topic to something that the student already knows.
+Now, different students know different areas at different levels.
+So it is best to connect the topic with some mass common knowledge.
 However, that is not always feasible.
 In that case, connect it with many different areas.
-For example, when teaching machine learning, show how the computer’s ability to learn from the data can help finding out new medicine; how it can identify your problems in public speaking or dancing; how it is not possible to program a self-driving car without the ability to learn from experiences.
+For example, when teaching machine learning, show how the computer’s ability to learn from the data can help to find out new medicine; how it can identify your problems in public speaking or dancing; how it is not possible to program a self-driving car without the ability to learn from experiences.
 In most cases, giving solid examples to connect topics with a person’s real life makes them motivated.
 I have used this technique successfully in many different cases.

 Deductive vs Inductive Teaching Style

 I don’t know if they are correct terminology or not (deductive/inductive) but I am trying to use this to infer resemblance with deductive and inductive logic.
 According to my definition, deductive teaching style is to teach the most generalized theory first, then gradually coming down to more specific facts and real-life examples.
-It is like, teaching the formula $latex (a+b)^2 = a^2 + 2ab + b^2$ first, then teaching how two numbers say $latex a=2 $ and $latex b=5 $ follows the formula.
+It is like, teaching the formula first, then teaching how two numbers say and follows the formula.
 It is like deductive methods of logical proofs.
 On the other hand, inductive teaching style is to show small examples and then gradually point towards the pattern that all of the examples show and then finally revealing the generalized theory.
 For example, before showing the algebraic formula, the teacher can show a few examples with numbers followed by an illustration of how this should always be the case, then finally revealing the formula.